docpad-archive/documentation/01-start/04-begin.html.md

 ### Adding the Live Reload Plugin

 Sweet.
-So we're going good so far.
-We've got two documents going, and a layout to abstract them.
-But as we are making this changes, it sure would be nice if our browser refreshed the page automatically.
-We can do this with the [live reload plugin](/plugin/livereload), so lets install that now:
+So far, so good: we've got two documents, and a layout to abstract them.

+But as we make changes, it sure would be nice if we didn’t have to refresh our browser each time.

+Fortunately, there’s a plugin that can refresh the browser automatically!
+Behold: the fabulous [live reload plugin](/plugin/livereload)!

+Let’s install it!

 ``` bash
 docpad install livereload
 ```

-Then once you've restarted DocPad, whenever you make a change to the files you'll notice the browser still doesn't refresh automatically to show the changes!
-Why?
-The reason is that we have to add our Blocks.
+But the next time you use `docpad run`, the browser still won’t refresh automatically!
+What gives?

+Relax.
+You just need to add your **Blocks**.

 ### Adding the Blocks

-Blocks are a way for plugins and even ourselves to be able to easily add scripts, styles and meta elements to our pages.
-In the instance of the  Live Reload Plugin, it needs the Script Block to be able to inject the needed scripts into the page so it can refresh browser whenever changes are made.
+**Blocks** are a way for plugins (or even *you*) to be able to easily add scripts, styles and meta elements to pages.

+In the case of the LiveReload plugin, it needs the a script block in order to inject the necessary scripts into the page.
+Those scripts are what will enable the browser to automatically refresh whenever changes are made.

-So to add the three default blocks to our layout, we'll update our layout to become:
+To add the three default blocks to your layout, update it like so:

 ``` erb
 <html>